ttntm/ttntm/src/pages/uses.md

 I started playing guitar a long time ago, and I still do.
 [I owned many guitars](/blog/six-string-memories/), and I'm currently using a [PRS SE Hollowbody Standard](/img/blog/guitars/prs.jpg).
 It’s a truly amazing guitar, versatile and powerful, so I'm enjoying every second I'm playing it.

-The gear I'm currently using is limited to a Boss Katana Mini and an Orange Crush Mini, as well as a Two Notes Le Crunch tube preamp (that can be used as a pedal amp - very convenient!).
-I've also got a couple of effect pedals in a box (an old HM-2, a random Chinese OD pedal, and a Tube Screamer I built from a kit), but I'm hardly using them these days.
+The guitar is usually plugged into a Yamaha THR10 (the original, with the v2 firmware - a _great_ modeling amp!).
+Occasionally, I'm using my Two Notes Le Crunch tube preamp that can be used as a pedal amp, which is very convenient.
+I also own a couple of effect pedals - an old HM-2, a random Chinese OD pedal, and a Tube Screamer I built from a kit - but I'm hardly using them these days.

 ## Software